S-Billings/dig4639-mobile-dev/README.md

 ## About Me
 My name is Samantha and I love felines.
 I enjoy spending my time sleeping but I have a 830 am class.
-Here is a link to my website [link](https://www.samantha-billings.com)
+Here is a link to my website [link](https://www.samantha-billings.com) Some positions I would be interested in working in are content creator, front end developer, and LAMPS stack developer.